makedeb/makedeb.org/content/news/fading-out-of-arch-linux-support.md

 The current transition path for users who do use makedeb on Arch Linux is to use makedeb's [official Docker images](https://docs.makedeb.org/home/installing/docker/).
 These provide access to makedeb via use of Docker, and also provide native support for building via a Debian or Ubuntu based environment, which also makes for better compatibility in the built packages (e.g. with shared libaries).

-Note that the `:archlinux-latest` image variant will be removed after this transition is complete.
+Note that the `:archlinux-latest` image variant will also be removed after this transition is complete.

 ## Feedback